 Coronavirus antibody tests may help people determine whether they might be protected from further infection.
 While health experts caution that further research into antibody testing is needed, antibodies could be a key weapon in the battle against coronavirus.

 Rebecca Powell, a researcher at New York City's Icahn School of Medicine at Mount Sinai, is examining the presence of antibodies in the breast milk of women who have been exposed to coronavirus, as reported by Vice News and Business Insider.
 While much of the current antibody research is focused on antibodies in human blood, Powell is focused on the antibodies carried by human breast milk, which may have some biological advantages.
 The type of antibody found in breast milk is "much more durable" than antibodies in human blood, Powell explained in a recent interview, because it's designed to survive a trip through an infant's digestive system.

-Powell's theory is that breastfeeding women in New York City, the pandemic's current global epicenter, might have developed antibodies in response to the virus, which their breast milk is now passing on to their children.
+Powell's theory is that breastfeeding women might have developed antibodies in response to the virus, which their breast milk is now passing on to their children.
 Whether a woman has tested positive for the disease or not, if she's been exposed and is currently healthy, that means her body might have already swung into action creating antibodies.
 Those antibodies might then be passed into breast milk to help protect her infant against the disease.